 Lounge - The food menu changes daily.
 Pub style food of all kinds.
 Drop by after work and see what Cody has in store to soothe your appetite.

-Suicide Awareness -- The Holidays may be over but Suicide is always present.
-Family Members are encouraged to be aware of signs of PTSD and/or suicidal thoughts.
-Do not try to handle this alone, help is available.
+Suicide Awareness -- Too many Veterans are taking their lives.
+Family Members often don't understand the conflicts PTSD sufferers deal with and have difficulty communicating with them.
+Be aware of signs of PTSD and/or suicidal thoughts.
+Do not shrug them off as a 'condition' nor try to handle this alone.
+HELP IS AVAILABLE.
 If you or someone you know is considering suicide, check this link or call 1-800-273-8255 for help dealing with the feelings.
-There is HOPE!
-Also, see the info for the upcoming Town Hall Meeting in Clarksville.
+HOPE is not gone!

 Remember to say "Thank You for supporting Veterans" when you visit them.